fabi1816/super-duper-potato/docs/source/deployment.rst

     - Install dependencies
     - Build docs
     - Config app
-    - Does not seem necessary to copy the deployment scripts
+    - It's not necessary to copy the deployment scripts
 - Available hooks in order
     1. *ApplicationStop*
         - Used to stop the app
         - Can be used to remove installed packages
     2. *BeforeInstall*
-        - Can be used for creating a backup of the current app
+        - Used for creating a backup of the current app
     3. *Install*
         - Internal; cannot be used
     4. *AfterInstall*